pmndrs/react-three-a11y/README.md

 The A11yUserPreferences component i available in order to access user preferences such as
 - prefers-reduced-motion
 - prefers-color-scheme

-Take a look at the [demo](https://n4rzi.csb.app) to see it in action and how to use it.
+Take a look at the [wiki section](https://github.com/pmndrs/react-three-a11y/wiki/Access-user-preferences) or the [demo](https://n4rzi.csb.app) to see it in action and how to use it.
 The demo will adapt to your system preferences.

 ## Additionals Features